Sarah Camhi

 Prior Experience

-- Associate Professor of Exercise Science, University of Massachusetts, Boston
+- Associate Professor in Exercise and Health Sciences, University of Massachusetts, Boston (2010-2020)

 Awards & Distinctions